AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 **Re-matching rules after transforming the URL**

-If the `$urltransform` rule is applied to a request, all the rules will be re-evaluated against the new URL.
+After applying all matching `$urltransform` rules, the transformed request will be matched against all other rules:

 E.g., with the following rules: